open-sdg/open-sdg/docs/quick-start.md

 This part may be painful if you are not accustomed to command-line work.
 But don't worry - it is pretty fast.

 1. Open your operating system's Terminal application (use Git BASH, if on Windows).
-1. Create the SSH keys (substituting a real email address):
+1. Create the SSH keys by entering this command (substituting a real email address):
     `ssh-keygen -t rsa -b 4096 -C "my-email-address@example.com"`
     1. When prompted "Enter file in which to save the key", enter `my-site-key`
     1. When prompted "Enter passphrase", just hit `Enter`.
     1. When prompted "Enter same passphrase again", just hit `Enter` again.
-1. Repeat the previous step, only use `my-data-key` instead of `my-site-key`.
+1. Repeat the previous steps, only use `my-data-key` instead of `my-site-key`.

 Confirm that 4 files have been created: